 As with any other piece of hardware, you need to take into account also how much space is available on your desk for two monitors and how much money you’re willing to spend.

-Why Should You Use Multiple Monitors?
+Why Should You Use Multiple Monitors in work from home setup?

 Multiple Monitors Help You Focus on What’s Important